How to Grow Zinnias from Seed

 If you're starting zinnia seeds indoors, keep the soil slightly moist and warm—somewhere around 70 to 75 degrees is ideal.
 Zinnia seeds don’t need light to germinate, but once they sprout—typically within 5 to 7 days—move them to a bright, sunny windowsill or under grow lights to prevent leggy growth.
 Be sure to thin seedlings once they develop their first set of true leaves, giving each plant enough space to develop a strong root system.
 A small fan or gentle airflow can help strengthen stems and reduce the risk of damping off, a common fungal issue in indoor seed starting.
 Keep an eye on soil moisture, avoiding overwatering, and always use clean, well-draining seed-starting mix for the best results.

-Transplanting Zinnia Seedlings
+Hardening Off and Transplanting Zinnia Seedlings

-Once the weather has warmed and frost is behind you, it’s safe to move zinnia seedlings into the garden.
+Once your zinnia seedlings are acclimated to outdoor conditions, it's time to plant them out.
 Pick a sunny spot with loose, well-draining soil—zinnias love heat and light, and they don’t do well in soggy conditions.
 Gently tuck each seedling into the soil at the same depth it was growing in its pot, giving them plenty of room to breathe.
 For most varieties, that’s about 6 to 18 inches apart.
 Press the soil around the base to secure them, then give everything a good watering to help them settle in.

 How to Care for Zinnias: Water, Fertilizer, and Maintenance